 In previous posts we reviewed the harmful effects of smoking and explored tips to quit smoking.
-Today we’ll look at smoking cessation medications touted to improve the odds of successfully quitting smoking.
+Today we’ll look at medications touted to improve the odds of helping you tosuccessfully quit smoking.
 There are three medications currently FDA approved for smoking cessation and a couple of others that are used though not specifically approved for smoking cessation.

 The medications approved for smoking cessation include nicotine replacement drugs, bupropion (Zyban), and varenicline (Chantix).
 Bupropion is also marketed as an antidepressant/antianxiety drug under the name of Wellbutrin.
 Nortriptyline and cytisine are drugs used for smoking cessation (though not specifically approved).
 Nortriptyline is an antidepressant.

 Nicotine replacement therapy works by reducing withdrawal cravings associated with smoking cessation.
 Nicotine is a prime ingredient in cigarettes and cessation of smoking can cause withdrawal symptoms that makes quitting smoking difficult.
 Nicotine replacement preparations provide a continuous flow of therapeutic nicotine to the body for 16-24 hours.
 The dosage of the nicotine is then reduced gradually over 8 to 10 weeks as the cravings for nicotine diminish enabling smokers to quit.

 Smoking stimulates the release of dopamine.
 Zyban increases levels of dopamine and norepinephrine in the brain and reduces nicotine cravings and withdrawal symptoms related to smoking cessation.
 The exact mechanisms by which it works for smoking cessation and depression are not known (that’s always comforting).